awslabs/aws-devops-essential/README.md

 };
 ```

-12. Lets deploy the modified function by select the deploy button as shown below.
+12. Lets deploy the modified function by clicking the deploy button as shown below.
 ![lambda-deploy](./img/lambda-deploy.png)
 13. Review the deployment changes by visiting the Lambda console. <https://console.aws.amazon.com/lambda>